xemexpress/UniMemo/README.md

    Each item of commodity in the search results contains a product name, a picture and a bar code.
 You can use them to further confirm which item you want to buy.
    ```

-2. Confrim the items and the number of items you want to buy.
+2. Confirm the items and the number of items you want to buy.

    ```markdown
    The system can gather the price of a commodity sold in different shops (Shopping Points).
 You can adjust the price according to your budget, region or rating given to those Shopping Points.
 The more the Shoping Points selling that commodity, the higher the chance the Memo will be read.